-Shoppers could save over £100 a year with a fresh approach to storing their fruit and veg.
+Shoppers could save £100 a year on food bills with a fresh approach to storing their fruit and veg.

 Certain fresh foods produce gases as they ripen that can affect other fruit and veg stored nearby, reducing their shelf life and increasing wastage.